 Folding and Faulting (compression and fracture of rocks): Earthquake is also caused by the folding of rocks due to compressional forces.

 - The fault is the fractured surface in the earth’s crust along which rocks are broken and displaced.

 - When the earth moves along the line of fracture, an earthquake occurs.

 - We can define fault as; the fault is a planar fracture or discontinuity in a volume of rock across which there has been significant displacement as a result of rock-mass movements.

 - The san Andreas fault of California led earthquake in Los Angles in 1906.

-- Earthquake of Japan, 11 March 201, was a result of subduction of Pacific plate at Japan Trench, and deeps to the west beneath the Eurasian plate.
+- The earthquake in Japan, on 11 March 201, was a result of the subduction of the Pacific plate at Japan Trench, and deeps to the west beneath the Eurasian plate.

 - According to Italy’s institute of geophysics and volcanology, the earth’s axis has shifted by 25 cm due to the earthquake, and it led to the shortening of 24-hour-day by 1.8 microseconds.

 Anthropogenic: Human actions like extraction of minerals, deep underground mining, blasting of rocks by dynamites for construction of roads, dams, and reservoirs, nuclear explosion, etc. lead occurrence of earthquakes of various intensity and magnitude.

 - The Koyna earthquake, in 1967 in the Satara district of Maharashtra was due to koyna reservoir constructed, that was in 1962.

 List of Some Major/Important Earthquakes of the World:

 - Shensi, China- 1556